metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 ## Does this firewall project give me the right protection

-Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall (network) part of protection.
+Good firewall setup is essential for computer security, and, if not misused then the answer is yes but only for the firewall part of protection.

 For maximum security you need much more than just good firewall, here is a minimum list:

-1. Using non Administrative Windows account for almost all use, if you already are Administrator then your system can no longer be trusted even if you're expert.\
+1. Using non Administrative Windows account for almost all use.\
-Administrative account should be used only for administration.
+Administrative account should be used for administration only.

-2. Installing and running only digitally signed software, and only those publishers you trust, if you really need to install warez and similar then it's already game over (uninstalling won't help).
+2. Installing and running only digitally signed software, and only those publishers you trust.\
+Installing cracks, warez and similar is the most common way to let hackers in.

-3. Visiting only trusted web sites, and double checking any web link before clicking on it, If you really need to visit odd sites and freely click around, then please do it in virtual machine (isolated browsing is OK too)
+3. Visiting only trusted web sites, preferably HTTPS, and checking links before clicking them.\
+To visit odd sites and freely click around please do it in virtual machine (isolated browsing is OK too)

-4. If you don't use password manager capable of auto typing passwords and with the support of virtual keyboard, then your accounts and passwords are not safe.\
+4. Use password manager capable of auto typing passwords and with the support of virtual keyboard.\
-Never use hardware keyboard instead of virtual keyboard for passwords.
+Don't use hardware keyboard to type passwords.

-As you can see, no mention of anti-virus, anti-spyware, firewall, VPN or any kind of similar "security software", because, if you strictly follow these 4 rules then most likely you don't need anything else.
+5. Don't let your email program or web interface to auto load mail content.\
+Also important not to open attachments you don't recognize or didn't ask for.

+6. Never disable antivirus or firewall except to troubleshoot issues.\
+Btw.
+Troubleshooting doesn't include installing software or visiting some web site.

+7. VPN is not recommended except for business or to bypass your IP ban.\
+Even if VPN provider is considered "trusted".

+8. Protect your web browser maximum possible, and avoid using addons except one to block ads.

-If you don't follow these rules, no firewall, anti virus or security expert is going to help much, the real purpose of firewall or anti virus is to protect yourself from the following:
+If you don't follow these rules, no firewall, anti virus or security expert is going to help much.\

-1. You made a mistake of accidentally breaking one of these 4 rules (your fault)

-2. You are target of hackers. (not your fault)
+Usually the purpose of firewall or anti virus is to protect yourself from your own mistakes.

+Remember, the easiest way for hacker to get in is when **you** make a mistake!

+If you recognize your mistakes from these rules on daily basis, your system can't be trusted,\
-In any case if any of the above 4 rules are broken, your system is not safe and usually that means it can no longer be trusted, only hard drive reformat and clean system reinstall can regain trust.
+only hard drive reformat and clean system reinstall can regain trust.

-By "not trusted" I mean, not trusted for:

-1. online payments, cash transfer, online banking etc.

-2. private data storage, personal data safety etc.

-3. your anonymity and protection from identity theft.

-4. safety of your online accounts and passwords

 ## Windows Firewall does not write logs